jfarmer/setup-environment/README.md

   No wondering, "Should I bother the instructor right now?
 Are they busy?"

+  Discord has a web-based client, but we recommend downloading and installing the desktop client.

 - [ ] 💬 **Zoom** (<https://zoom.us/download>)

+  Zoom is a video conferencing tool that we'll use daily.

 - [ ] 💬 **Loom** (<https://www.loom.com/>)